 Ollin in an ancient Nahuatl language translate to movement or movement of the earth.
 Ollin is derived from "yollotl,"meaning heart, and "yolistli," meaning life; to move now with whole heart, strength, and courage.

-Pronounced "ALL-IN", Ollin workshops, events, and services are for all peoples regardless of any social determinant of health.
-Ollin is about celebrating life, community spirit and connection.
+Pronounced "ALL-IN", Ollin workshops, festivals, events, and services stive to be accessible for all peoples regardless of any social determinant of health.
+Ollin is about celebrating life, community spirit and building connection.